survivejs/react-book/manuscript/02_developing_with_webpack.md

 ...
 ```

 You can execute the scripts defined this way through *npm run*.
-If you trigger *npm run build* now, you should get a build at your output directory.
+If you trigger *npm run build* now, you should get a build at your output directory like earlier.

 This works because npm adds `node_modules/.bin` temporarily to the path.
 As a result, rather than having to write `"build": "node_modules/.bin/webpack"`, we can do just `"build": "webpack"`.
 Unless Webpack is installed to the project, this can point to a possible global install.
 That can be potentially dangerous as it's a good idea to have control over the version of tools you are using.

 The scheme can be expanded further.
-Task runners, such as Grunt or Gulp, allow you to achieve the same.
-The advantage of task runners is that they will operate in a cross-platform manner without a second thought.
-If you operate through *package.json* like this, you may have to be more careful.
+Task runners, such as Grunt or Gulp, allow you to achieve the same while operating in a cross-platform manner.
+If you go through *package.json* like this, you may have to be more careful.
 On the plus side, this is a very light approach.
-To keep things simple we'll be relying on it.
+To keep things simple, we'll be relying on it.

 ## Setting Up *webpack-dev-server*

 As developing your application through a build script like this will get boring eventually, Webpack provides neater means for development in particular. *webpack-dev-server* is a development server running in-memory.
 It refreshes content automatically in the browser while you develop your application.
 This makes it roughly equivalent to tools, such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/).

 The greatest advantage Webpack has over these tools is Hot Module Replacement (HMR).
-We'll discuss it when we go through the React setup.
-You'll see there how to get a better setup than you might have gotten used to.
+We'll discuss it in more detail when we go through the React setup.

 W> You should use *webpack-dev-server* strictly for development.
 If you want to host your application, consider other, standard solutions, such as Apache or Nginx.